rayl15/oasf/CONTRIBUTING.md

 ## OASF Extensions

-The OASF Schema can be extended by adding an extension that defines additional attributes, objects, profiles, event classes and/or categories.
+The OASF Schema can be extended by adding an extension that defines additional attributes, objects, profiles, classes, or categories.
 Extensions allow one to create vendor/customer specific schemas or augment an existing schema to better suit their custom requirements.
 Extensions can also be used to factor out non-essential schema domains keeping the core schema succinct.
-Extensions use the framework in the same way as a new schema, optionally creating categories, profiles or event classes from the dictionary.
+Extensions use the framework in the same way as a new schema, optionally creating categories, profiles, or classes from the dictionary.

 As with categories and classes, extensions have unique IDs within the framework as well as their own versioning.
 The following sections provide